imadcollin/apegroup-web-guide/Ch6/ch6.md

   },
  /*******************************************************************************
-4. Here you can define the data as needed --remember always what we are doing is for Ape group not for our private names :)
+4. Here you can define the data as needed --remember always what we are doing is for Apegroup not for our private names :)
   *******************************************************************************/

   "repository": {